iblazhko/kata-plutorover/Readme.md

 This repository demonstrates TDD approach to implementing a solution.
 Each commit in the `master` branch corresponds to steps of the TDD cycle.

-- Commits marked `Red` are for the Red phase where we have a failing test.
+- Commits marked `Red` are for the Red phase where we have a failing test declaring the new functionality or a change we are going to implement.
 - Commits marked `Green` are for the Green phase where we have implemented a minimal change to make the failing test pass.
-- Commits marked `Refactor` are for the Green phase where we can refactor working solution without changing any functionality.
+- Commits marked `Refactor` are for the Green phase where we are refactoring working solution without changing any functionality.